 The recent North Carolina Supreme Court case of Trivette v.
 Young, No. 32A12 (2012) discussed Pleasant claims in detail.
 In Trivette, a school principal, while horsing around, accidentally discharged a fire extinguisher, causing the plaintiff’s neuromuscular disease to come out of remission.
 There were two primary legal issues.
 The first question was whether the principal was a co-employee of his assistant or was her employer.
 If he was the latter, the Pleasant claim would not have existed.
 The Supreme Court easily determined that he was merely a fellow employee, as they were both paid by the same employer and a certain North Carolina statute described principals as employees of the local board of education.

 The more difficult question in Trivette was whether the defendant’s conduct rose to the level of willful and wanton.
 The Court ultimately determined it did not, as the principal could not have reasonably known that the discharge of the extinguisher would lead to the plaintiff’s disease going out of remission.
 This is an important point in litigating Pleasant claims; you essentially need to prove that the defendant knew or should have known his conduct was likely to lead to injury.
 This is a high standard but is not an impossible one to meet, depending upon the facts of your case.

-To discuss your workers compensation or Pleasant claim with Maginnis Law, call attorney Shawn Howard at 919.480.8526.
+To discuss your workers compensation or Pleasant claim with Maginnis Howard, call us at (919) 526-0450.
 You may also send a confidential email inquiry using our contact page.
-The Raleigh law firm of Maginnis Law regularly represents clients in and around eastern North Carolina, including Raleigh, Durham, Cary, Chapel Hill, Fayetteville, Greensboro, Apex, and Greenville.
+The Raleigh law firm of Maginnis Howard regularly represents clients in and around eastern North Carolina, including Raleigh, Durham, Cary, Chapel Hill, Fayetteville, Greensboro, Apex, and Greenville.